Basis of presentation

 |Basis Of Presentation [Abstract]|

-We consolidate all companies in which we have direct and indirect legal or effective control and all VIEs for which we are deemed the PB and have control under ASC 810.
-All intercompany balances and transactions with consolidated subsidiaries have been eliminated.
+We consolidate all companies in which we have direct and indirect legal or effective control and all VIEs for which we are deemed the Primary Beneficiary (“PB”) under Accounting Standards Codification (“ASC”) 810.
+All intercompany balances and transactions with consolidated subsidiaries are eliminated.
 The results of consolidated entities are included from the effective date of control or, in the case of VIEs, from the date that we are or become the PB.
 The results of subsidiaries sold or otherwise deconsolidated are excluded from the date that we cease to control the subsidiary or, in the case of VIEs, when we cease to be the PB.

 Unconsolidated investments where we have significant influence are reported using the equity method of accounting.

-Our Consolidated Financial Statements are stated in U.S. dollars, which is our functional currency.
+Our Condensed Consolidated Financial Statements are stated in U.S. dollars, which is our functional currency.

 Due to rounding, numbers presented throughout this document may not add up precisely to the totals provided and percentages may not precisely reflect the absolute figures.